EnigmaCurry/debian-docker-server/README.md

 Debian Docker Server
 ====================

-These are generic instructions for setting up a debian (jessie) server for serving docker containers
+This is a config framework for running a debian (jessie) docker server.
+Seperate setup scripts for a collection of docker containers.

 Bootstrap Server
 ----------------